yamenbarakat/travel-app/README.md

 - installing jest for testing functions

 ## Here is how it works :
+1. You start the express server by typing - npm start - Or you can use webpack server for development by typing - npm run dev -
-You enter a city and a date - the date is limited to 16 days- and then click on submit, The Geonames API is called to get the coordinates of the city, The coordinates are used to get the weather data using Weatherbit API, The Pixabay API is called to get an image based on the provided city, Once we get these data, we display them in the document and post them to the server.
+2. You enter a city and choose a date - the date is limited to 16 days - and then click on submit.
+** What would happen is:
+* The Geonames API is called to get the coordinates of the city,
+* The coordinates are used to get the weather data using Weatherbit API,
+* The Pixabay API is called to get an image based on the provided city,
+* Once we get these data, we display them in the document and post them to the server.

+## To develop the app
+If you want to make changes to the app, you can run the webpack development mode by typing - npm run dev - and after you finish and are satisfied with changes, you need to take those changes for production.
+To do that run the webpack production by typing - npm run build -

 ### Note : from the Extend Options I used the localStorage option